siangooding/siangooding.github.io/_pages/index.md

 I am a member of <a href="https://www.jesus.cam.ac.uk"> Jesus College</a> and a recipient of the <a href ="https://www.caths.cam.ac.uk/harding">Harding Distinguished Postgraduate scholarship</a>.

-### Latest News
-+ Recieved an <a href="https://twitter.com/SianGooding/status/1281912395783380994">outstanding reviewer award</a> for ACL 2020
-+ Started my 2020 summer internship with the Cerebra team at Google Brain
-+ Awarded <a href="https://twitter.com/SianGooding/status/1232797416635719680">Cambridge Language Sciences Incubator Fund</a> to investigate how eye movement relates to text complexity

 ### Contact
-You can reach me via the [contact form]({{ 'contact.html' | site.relativeurl }}).
-Alternatively, my email is shg36[at]cam.ac.uk, other social accounts are linked in the menu.
+My email is shg36[at]cam.ac.uk and other social accounts are linked in the menu.